thecodeofdaniel/thecodeofdaniel.github.io/content/posts/hibernation-on-popos/index.md

 ## Note

-This will work both on a unencrypted or encrypted Pop!\_OS install.
+This will also work on an encrypted Pop!\_OS install.

 ## Setup swapfile